CookseyNiceTouch/nt_editapp/backend/transcriptanalysis/README.md

 # Install the package
 pip install -e .

-# Set your OpenAI API key as an environment variable
+# Set your AssemblyAI API key as an environment variable
-export OPENAI_API_KEY="your-api-key-here"
+export ASSEMBLYAI_API_KEY="your-api-key-here"

+# Or create a .env file in the project root
+echo "ASSEMBLYAI_API_KEY=your-api-key-here" > .env
 ```

 ## Usage